Waikiki Beach Tower

 No analysis available

-Water inclusion is extremely well supported: 19 of 20 current listings include WATER in association_fee_includes.
-Across the public remarks there is no sign of separate water billing, making this a highly reliable building feature.
+Water inclusion is extremely well supported.
+All 20 current MLS listings show WATER in association_fee_includes, making this a highly reliable building feature.

 No analysis available